charleshepner/CompassClientInstaller/README.md

 * The protocol used to download the Compass ClickOnce client (default http://)
 * The URL used to download the Compass ClickOnce client (default [CompassClickOnceServer]/compassframework/compassapi.application)
 * The network name of the print server for the Compass solution (default [CompassPrintServer])
+* The network name of the application server for the Compass solution (default [CompassApplicationServer])

 The Compass ClickOnce client can be delivered over http or https, selectable from a drop-down (the server must be configured appropriately for https).
 For the URL used to download the Compass ClickOnce client, the text [CompassClickOnceServer] should be replaced by the network or DNS name of the server where the Compass ClickOnce Client will be deployed from (e.g. server01).
 This URL is used for the Compass Client shortcuts placed on the desktop and in the Start Menu.
 Finally, the text [CompassPrintServer] should be replaced by the network or DNS name of the server where print jobs should be sent.
 This server name is used when the local printers are created.